prog4biol/pfb2019/README.md

 #### if/elif

-- The if condition is tested as before and the indented block is executed if the condition is true.
+- The if condition is tested as before, and the indented block is executed if the condition is true.
 - If it's false, the indented block following the elif is executed if the first elif condition is true.
 - Any remaining elif conditions will be tested in order until one is found to be true.
 If none is true, the else indented block is executed.